k-bx/haskell-scripting/README.md

 Haskell is becoming more and more easy in terms of a language in which you can write small programs that usually are launched from command-line and do some helpful work.
+Unlike regular programming techniques, scripting is focused on "getting things done" in a fastest possible way, so usage of techniques like erroring out early and using exceptions is not considered a bad style.

 This repository's goal is to become a one-stop shop serving as a cookbook on scripting in Haskell, going from most simple and easy